Relevance-based Data Management

 HAVING clause) and top-k queries (e.g., return the 3 departments with the most employees).
 Instead of relying on static analysis of query structure alone we propose to use provenance information to determine what data is relevant for which query.

 Initially, we will study relevance-based data skipping as on instantiation of this idea.
 Given a query, we will determine at runtime a subset of the data that is sufficient for answering the query.
 This information will then be exploited to speed-up subsequent executions of the same of similar queries by skipping data that is not relevant for answering this query.
 We propose to investigate light-weight capture mechanisms for coarse-grained provenance which will serve as concise descriptors of what data is relevant for a query.
 Furthermore, we will extend database systems to be able to skip data based on such “provenance sketches”.

-In the long run, we plan to integrate relevance-based techniques with a wide range of query execution and query optimization methods such as caching, ILM, and self-tuning.
+In the long run, we plan to integrate PBDS techniques with a wide range of query execution and query optimization methods such as caching, ILM, and self-tuning.

 Assessing the Value of Data

 We envision to use relevance information to assess the value of data with respect to a given query, workload, or application.
 We will exploit this objective measure of data value for guiding users in finding data relevant to a task.
 In particular, this functionality will be used to recommend data to users of a data lake in a context-sensitive manner.
 Furthermore, by requesting feedback from users about the recommendations we can separate dark data into data that is relevant but its relevance has not been recognized yet and data that is simply not useful.

 - Danica Porobic - Oracle

 - Vasudha Krishnaswamy - Oracle